Here is my report on FanX 2018, day two. I know you’ve been waiting for this with bated breath. (Probably not.) It was an interesting day, though.

 So, not a perfect day.
 It had lots of great moments and it’s always exciting to be in the same room as celebrities and to be a part of appreciative crowds.
 It was also the day that my whole family was together, and since my kids are busy young adults, it was nice to get the chance to connect with them.
 The size of the crowd was intimidating and I didn’t think that it could get more crowded than it was then, by Friday afternoon.
 I was wrong.

 I'm glad that I was there, problems and all.
 It was an experience not to be missed.
 Hopefully, the event planners will make sure that things run smoother for the next convention.
 It's a massive undertaking with more panels and things to see that I even had time for.
 I'll do better at enhancing my stanima beforehand, next time.
-Saturday gave us a surprise treat, but that's for later.
+Saturday gave us a surprise treat, so read on!

 Bye for now,